mariascrs/mariascrs.github.io/_posts/2020-11-07-velus-formulas.md

 ## Concluding Thoughts

 Though the details of these formulas are not that important, it helps us bridge the gap between theory and implementation.
-In theory, a cryptography scheme based on isogenies can be found to be secure and sound, but if it cannot be implemented then it is of little practical use.
+In theory, a cryptographic scheme based on isogenies can be found to be secure and sound, but if it cannot be implemented then it is of little practical use.